 The Past Is Never Dead.
 Is Not Even Past

 Another recurrent theme in Castro Arias’ work is his attention to historical figures and foundational events, hijacking their appearance in order to question their current meaning.
-Such is the case for his obsession with Cristopher Columbus, or more prominently, Simón Bolivar.
-Diverting away from the representational canon as a heroic effigy, Castro Arias revisits several times the figure of “El Libertador” [The Liberator] across his career, finding incisive ways to dispute its grandeur in each one.
-Is also the case for the Catholic Monarchs that open the exhibition, a 19th Century monument defaced in public space and recontextualized in the museum context.
+Such is the case for his obsession with Cristopher Columbus, Simón Bolivar, or the Catholic Monarchs, finding incisive ways to dispute the grandeur of each historical figure.
+The opening sculptures are a 19th Century monument defaced in public space and recontextualized in the museum context.

 Photography by Gregorio Díaz.
 Courtesy of the Bogotá Museum of Modern Art